-In 2016 US-based Bridge International Came To Save Liberia’s Schools.
+In 2016 U.S.-based Bridge International Came To Save Liberia’s Schools.
 In the first of a two-part investigation with New Narratives Eric Opa Doue finds Bridge schools doing little better than state schools.

 YARPAH TOWN, River Cess County – Babygirl Smith helps her mother to sell snacks at the town market every Monday.
-The 17-year-old should be in grade 11 at the local school but she was stopped from attending in 2016 when Bridge International, the Kenya for-profit company, took over.
+The 17-year-old should be in grade 11 at the local school but she was stopped from attending in 2016 when Bridge International, the United States-based for-profit company, took over.
 Now school is out of the question.
 Babygirl has her own baby to look after.

 By Eric Opa Doue with New Narratives.